joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 I build two automata.
 One of these plays the first game of sorting lists, and the second runs the `consciousness.exe` program.

-Both automata are complicated devices full of pulleys and gears, but they do exactly what I did all by myself.
-When I press the "START" button each one stands at a particular column on the grid of rocks and detects whether the rock is in the upper or lower row, it consults which state it is in by looking at which of the $$N$$ state boxes has a rock in it.
-Then, depending on the rule, it moves the rock in the input row from the top to the bottom or vice versa, updates its state rock, and moves left or right.
+Both automata are complicated devices chock full of pulleys and gears, but they do exactly what I did all by myself.
+When I press the "START" button each one stands at a particular column on the grid of rocks and detects whether the rock is in the upper or lower row; it consults which state it is in by looking at which of the $$N$$ state boxes has a rock in it; then, depending on the rule, it moves the rock in the input row from the top to the bottom or vice versa, updates the state rock, and moves left or right.
 It continues to do this until it puts the state rock into the "HALT" box at which point it shuts down (assuming it ever arrives at this point).
 This is a very complicated machine to build, but after I am done I am confident that it will always carry out the